Ni'lin: British Mandate

-Jordanian era
+Jordanian period

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Ni'lin came under Jordanian rule.
 It was annexed by Jordan in 1950.

 In 1961, the population of Ni'lin was 2,055.

 Post 1967

 After the Six-Day War in 1967, Ni'lin came under Israeli military occupation.

 Since the 1995 accords, 93% of town lands has been classed as Area C, and the remaining 7% as Area B.

-According to the Applied Research Institute in Jerusalem, Israel has confiscated Ni'lin land for the construction of three Israeli settlements: 945 dunams seized for Hashmona'im, 645 dunams for Mattityahu, and 384 dunams for Modi'in Illit.
+According to the Applied Research Institute in Jerusalem (ARIJ), Israel has confiscated Ni'lin land for the construction of three Israeli settlements: 945 dunams seized for Hashmona'im, 645 dunams for Mattityahu, and 384 dunams for Modi'in Illit.

 On 22 March 2020, Sufyan Nawwaf al-Khawaja (age 32) from Ni'lin was killed after being shot in the head by the Israeli army.
 The Israelis said he was throwing stones, while his family said he was buying supplies before the shut-down imposed due to the coronavirus pandemic.